DIY Home Gym Flooring: Best Budget Home Gym Floors

 Pros

-Rubber home gym flooring is great for protecting the original flooring from the impact of free weights and exercise equipment and offer an excellent non-slip surface that will last for years.
-They are also firm enough to allow for maximum output during weight lifting type exercises.
+Rubber home gym flooring is great for protecting the original flooring from the impact of free weights and exercise equipment and offers an excellent non-slip surface that will last for years.
+They are also firm enough to allow for maximum output during weightlifting-type exercises.

 Cons